The following year, in December 1898, the historian William Scruton

 Publication of this portrait over the past 120 years has led many

-people to believe that Emily had an aquiline nose.
+people to believe that Emily had an aquiline nose and resembled her sister, Anne.

 Anne in the original 'Pillar Portrait.'
 Right: The illustration